KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/29-05-2025 - EurekaLabs practice/README.md

 ![dump](https://raw.githubusercontent.com/KarolDuracz/scratchpad/refs/heads/main/MachineLearning/ML%20with%20EurekaLabs/29-05-2025%20-%20EurekaLabs%20practice/screen%2029-05-2025%20-%202.png)

-THIS IS NOT A GRAPHIC APPROACH.
+THIS IS NOT A GRAPH APPROACH.
 But something in between to experiment further with this.
 I think it might make sense.